customeros/customeros/packages/apps/www/src/pages/en/api/invoice-object.md

 `String` representing the object's type.
 Objects of the same type share the same value.

 ### amountDue
+`Float` representing the total amount due for this invoice, including any applicable taxes.

 ### amountPaid
+`Float` representing the amount that has been paid against the invoice.

 ### amountRemaining
+`Float` representing the difference between the `amountDue` and `amountPaid`.

 ### created
+ISO 8601 `timestamp` of when the invoice object was created.

 ### currency
+`Enum` representing the three-letter ISO currency code, in lower case.

 ### due
+ISO 8601 `timestamp` representing the date payment for this invoice is due.

 ### invoiceUrl
+A nullable `string` representing the URL for the hosted invoice page which allows customers to view and pay an invoice.

 ### lastUpdated
+ISO 8601 `timestamp` of when the invoice was last updated.

 ### lineItems

 ### note